 Do You Have a Story To Tell?

 National Tell a Story Day is all about stories and what they mean to us.
-Storytelling can be a great way to pass on family and cultural traditions, learn important skills and lessons, or let your imagination run wild with new, exciting worlds and the characters in them.
-Spending time together as we tell these stories also provides children the opportunity to connect with family and friends in a deep and meaningful way, leaving lasting memories.
+Storytelling can be a great way to pass on family and cultural traditions, learn important skills and lessons, or let your imagination run wild by creating new, exciting worlds and the characters in them.
+Spending time together as we tell these stories also provides children the opportunity to connect with family and friends in a deep and meaningful way.

-Celebrate this fun-filled day by sharing a special story from one from your favorite books, telling a story of your own (did it really happen or is it made-up?), or listening to a new one from someone in your community.
+Celebrate this fun-filled day by sharing a special story from one from your favorite books, telling a tale of your own (did it really happen or is it made-up?), or listening to a story you’ve never heard before from a family member.
 And remember, stories can take many forms.
-They can be written down in books or plays, sung as a ballad, drawn as pictures, or passed down from person to person through oral traditions, just to name a few – each one an important way of sharing information.
+They can be written down in books or poems, sung or acted out, drawn as pictures, or passed down from person to person through oral traditions, just to name a few.
+Each one is an important way of sharing information.

-Learn new techniques to develop your storytelling skills, and enjoy the videos, activities and games below in celebration of National Storytelling Day!
+Learn new techniques to develop your storytelling skills and check out the videos, activities and games below to celebrate National Storytelling Day!
+Then keep the fun going with Learn Along Bingo sheets full of printable activities and everyday learning ideas for children grades Pre-K to 2.

 The Art & Power of Storytelling